A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: RIS-Aided Communication Model with Perfect Matching and No Mutual Coupling

 \subsection{Mappings Between Parameters}

-Under the assumptions of perfect matching and no mutual coupling, we can derive more simplified mappings that allow us to express the $Y$- and $S$-parameters as functions of $Z$-parameters.
+Under the assumptions of perfect matching and no mutual coupling, we can derive more simplified mappings that allow us to express the $Y$- and $S$-parameters as a function of the $Z$-parameters.
 By using such mappings, it is possible to directly show that the simplified channel models \eqref{eq:Hsimp-z}, \eqref{eq:Hsimp-y}, and \eqref{eq:Hsimp-s} are equivalent.